bitsofcotton/ddpmopt/README.md

 Also, these predictors doesn't handle what meaning to omit on next image, so is composition around collection of predictions.
 Either, pred command (curdir)w...-bit.ppm output have a glitch same as curdir-bit.ppm command having some gulf when we're bad luck, either we cannot get proper prediction collection composition from small number of the input contexts.

+# Tips on mixing PRNG to gain original stream
+If ideal PRNG is given to our predv, we can output some of the nrecur specified ddpmopt command and result is at least 4 of candidate we get.
+However, such a PRNG condition is hard because they must have algorithms' eigen vector to be changed by selecting seed by theirselves.

 # T command
 We have T command for gokibin bit preprocessed graphics stream testing.